Failing to give way at a roundabout = 3 demerit points and $150 fine.

 Driving straight ahead

 You don’t need to indicate on approach.
 Enter in either the left or right lane, stay in and exit from the same lane.
-Indicate left when you’ve passed the last exit before the one you intend to use.
+If practicable, indicate left when you’ve passed the last exit before the one you intend to use.

 Turning right or making a full turn

 On approach, indicate right from the right lane.
 Stay in the right lane and exit the roundabout from this lane.
-Indicate left when you’ve passed the last exit before the one you intend to use.
+If practicable, indicate left when you’ve passed the last exit before the one you intend to use.

 You can change lanes within a roundabout, but you must indicate and give way to other vehicles.